opentrng/ptrng/README.md

 * Multi Ring Oscilator (MURO),
 * Coherent Sampling Ring Oscilator (COSO).

+# Quick-start

 ## Repository organization

 The repository structure contains:

 * the `emulator` directory, including the ring oscillator time series emulator,
 * the `hardware` directory, containing VHDL for simulation and FPGA implementation,
-* the `software` directory, emcompassing all scripts designed for remote control of the **OpenTRNG** plateform on FPGA and for the analysis of the resulting random binary sequences,
+* the `software` directory, emcompassing all scripts designed for remote control of the **OpenTRNG** plateform on FPGA and for the analysis of the resulting random binary sequences.
-* the `data` directory, used to store all generated and measured data.

 ## Prerequisites